MichealKennedy/channel-old/about.md

 	<h2 class="pageTitle">About Mafiakitty Sailing</h2>
 	<img src="{{ '/assets/img/touring.jpg' | prepend: site.baseurl }}" alt="">

-<p>We're depressed and dissatisfied with our lives.
+<p class="intro">We're depressed and dissatisfied with our lives.
 So we're buying a sailboat, and with little sailing experience, attempting to frugally sail around the world.
 </p>

 <p>Each episode will follow us (<a href="/crew">Mike and Michelle</a>) as we sail, explore places, and try to survive off the grid.
-To supplement the food and water we have, we will fish, eat seaweed, and hike for hours into the bear and cougar infested woods to find freshwater, plants and berries.
+To supplement the food and water we have, we will fish, eat seaweed, and hike for hours into the bear and cougar infested woods to find freshwater, plants and berries.</p>

 <p>We'll build our own shelters, primitive tools; collect, filter, and purify water; make our own soap, grow sprouts onboard, cut our own hair; etc.
 </p>